flyteorg/flyte/rsts/tutorials/run_flyte_hosted.rst

 [Optional] Run Your Workflow on a Hosted Flyte
 ##############################################

-Refer to the :ref:`Deploy Flyte Sandbox environment to a dedicated kubernetes cluster` guide.
+Refer to the :ref:`howto-sandbox-dedicated-k8s-cluster` guide.

-Once you've deployed flyte sandbox to a cloud provider, refer to :ref:`Running your Flyte Workflows` to run your first workflow remotely.
+Once you've deployed flyte sandbox to a cloud provider, refer to :ref:`tutorials-run-flyte-laptop` to run your first workflow remotely.